 Products are available everywhere on the internet these days.
 Thanks to eCommerce and online marketplaces, almost anything we want to buy – from groceries to overseas travels – is just a click away.
 If you are a business looking to tap into the eCommerce space, chances are that you have already come across two common low-priced solutions to make your products and services available online: Shopify and Etsy.
 And you are probably asking yourself, “which one is better?” and, more importantly, “which one fits my business needs the best?”

-Right off the bat, it’s important to highlight a core difference between an eCommerce website and selling your products on an online marketplace.
+Right off the bat, it’s important to highlight a core difference between an eCommerce and a Marketplace.

 An eCommerce site is a digital platform that you pay to build your digital shop, whereas an online marketplace is an already established website where you showcase your products alongside those of other brands.

-Keep this analogy in mind as we continue to break down the pros and cons of eCommerce and online marketplaces and help you decide which option is best for you and your business.
+Keep this analogy in mind as we continue to break down the pros and cons of eCommerce and online marketplaces and help you decide which option is best for your business.

 Table of Contents